melg8207/class_12/README.md

      |- Recursive
      |- Pure Strings

-   - Inheritance (Mostly Application Based Programs)
+   - super_sub_classes - classes using inheritance (Mostly Application Based Programs)

    Other Application Based Programs which do not use inheritance are not under any package.